Together we nurture the genius in everyone

 At Alexandra school we believe that the awe and wonder of the natural world should be an integral part of our curriculum- we recognise that outdoor learning is the key to inspiring and motivating and enabling true cross- curricular and deep level learning.

-Forest school is a long term process- sessions held consecutively over a period of time, led by a trained forest school leader.
+Forest school is a long term process- sessions held consecutively over a period of time.
 Forest school sessions are fun and engaging, responsive to the needs and interests of the group.
 Forest school sessions are planned but with skilled and knowledgeable practitioners -embraces and enhances child led learning.
 Through experience in woodland setting children can develop a connection and love of the natural world, learn that the process is as important as the product and have the freedom and confidence to follow their own lines of enquiry through play.

 We believe that all the children that attend our school can benefit from the forest school approach to learning and that it is the responsibility of the forest school leader to ensure that there is accessibility for all.